Aleksa Šantić: Early life

-Aleksa Šantić was born into a Herzegovinian Serb family in 1868 in Mostar in the Ottoman Empire.
-His father Risto was a merchant, and his mother Mara was from notable Aničić family from Mostar.
-He had three siblings: brothers Jeftan and Jakov and sister Radojka known as Persa; another sister Zorica died in infancy.
-The family did not have much patience for Aleksa's lyrical talents.
+Aleksa Šantić was born 1868 into a Herzegovinian Serb family, in Mostar, at the time, under the Ottoman Empire.
+His father, Risto, was a merchant; his mother, Mara, came from Mostar's well-off Aničić family.
+Aleksa had two brothers, Jeftan and Jakov, and one sister, Radojka, known as Persa; another sister, Zorica, died in infancy.

-Just as Aleksa turned 10 years of age, Bosnia Vilayet (including Mostar) was occupied by Austria-Hungary as per decision made by European Great Powers at the Congress of Berlin during summer of 1878.
+Just as Šantić turned 10 years of age, Bosnia Vilayet (including Mostar) was occupied by Austria-Hungary, in accordance with the decision made by the European Great Powers at the Congress of Berlin during the summer of 1878.

-Aleksa's father Risto died, which is when his brother Miho known as Adža (Aleksa's uncle) got custody of Aleksa and his siblings.
-In 1880 and 1881, Šantić attended a Merchant school in Trieste in Italian language.
-While studying in Trieste, Šantić lived with his uncles Lazar and Todor Aničić who were merchants in Trieste.
-In 1881, Šantić became a student of a merchant school in Ljubljana (Marova Akademija) where lectures were given in German.

-In 1883, he returned to Mostar with knowledge of Italian and German languages.
+When his father Risto died, it was Risto's brother Miho, Aleksa's uncle known as Adža, who got a full custody of Aleksa and his siblings.
+The family did not have much patience for Aleksa's lyrical talents, so in 1880 and 1881, Šantić attended a Merchant school in Trieste in Italian language.
+While studying in Trieste, Šantić lived with his other two uncle's, Lazar and Todor Aničić, who were merchants in Trieste.
+In 1881, Šantić moved to a merchant school in Ljubljana, also known as Marova Akademija, where the lectures were given in German.
+In 1883, he returned to Mostar with a knowledge of Italian and German languages.

 Serb cultural movement

-Together with Svetozar Ćorović and Jovan Dučić, Šantić was a follower of romanticism of Vojislav Ilić and among most important leaders of cultural and national movement of Herzegovina Serbs.
+As followers of Vojislav Ilić's romanticism, Svetozar Ćorović, Jovan Dučić and Aleksa Šantić were among leaders of cultural and national movement of Bosnian and Herzegovina Serbs.